bennyszantar/sp-utility-hooks/README.md

 # sp-utility-hooks

+Hello !
-Hello ! sp-utility-hooks is hooks and helpers collection wrapping around spscript-b library that allows for easier work with Sharepoint REST API and managing data from lists and libriaries.
+*sp-utility-hooks* is hooks and helpers collection wrapping around spscript-b library that allows for easier work with Sharepoint REST API and managing data from lists and libriaries.

+Feel free to open issues and give feedback :)

 ## !
 Documentation is WIP !